 Statutory Rights: Investors resident in certain provinces and territories of Canada are entitled to the benefit of certain statutory rights of action.
+Please see What Are Your Legal Pights? and Schedule "A"

 Please see What Are Your Legal Rights? and Schedule "A" - Purchasers' Rights of Action for Damages or Rescission later in this document for more information.